rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 This final step (**totally optional**), is an extra step to check if the Submariner networking tunnels are built and connected properly.

-This example app deploy one FE (guestbook) in the first ROSA cluster, and two redis with active-backup replication.
+This example app deploys one FE (guestbook) in the first ROSA cluster, and two Redis instances with active-backup replication.

-One Redis will be in the first ROSA cluster and will sync and replicate the data inserted by the FE, to the second redis (in backup/passive mode) using the submariner tunnel (connecting both ROSA clusters).
+One Redis will be in the first ROSA cluster and will sync and replicate the data inserted by the FE to the second Redis (in backup/passive mode) using the Submariner tunnel (connecting both ROSA clusters).

-The connection will be using the ServiceExport feature (DNS Discovery) from Submariner, that allows to call the Redis Service (Active or Passive) from within the Service CIDR.
+The connection will use the ServiceExport feature (DNS Discovery) from Submariner, which allows calling the Redis Service (Active or Passive) from within the Service CIDR.

 * Clone the example repo app